-When David Feingold submitted his fascinating digital art entries to the Manhattan Arts International “Hot Topics – Bold Expressions In Nature & Human Nature” competition, he shared this equally startling statement: “I have bipolar disorder.
+When David Feingold submitted his fascinating digital art entries to the Manhattan Arts International exhibition titled “Hot Topics – Bold Expressions In Nature & Human Nature”, he shared this equally startling statement: “I have bipolar disorder.
 I am callously feared, avoided, judged, and marginalized even by family and friends who find it hard to engage with me because of my spoiled, bipolar reputation.
 My artwork reflects my feelings of helplessness, despair and anger, stemming from both fearing and being feared by others.”

 Curious to learn more I visited Feingold’s website.
 I was astounded by his range of artistic talent in art and communication, and impressed by his intention.
 I discovered a courageous, resilient individual who is raising awareness about mental illness and bringing positive change to society.

 James Bacchi, co-owner of ArtHaus Gallery in San Francisco, CA and I selected Feingold’s “You See Me As An Alien” for the “Hot Topics” exhibition.
 We also chose the remarkable artist to receive the Second Place Award in the competition.

 Bipolar disorder is certainly a tot topic and is the foundation of all of his artwork.
 His images are often dark, haunting, and unsettling.
 They are also refreshingly unfiltered and aesthetically beautiful in form and composition.
 This combination is mesmerizing.
 And, like all significant works of art they have the potential to transform the way we perceive and understand the human experience.

 “I am a firm believer in the validity and necessity of artwork that pushes the envelope of visual descriptive feelings by those with mental and physical impairments.” ` David Feingold